2011 Inter-Continental Hotel Kabul attack: Termination of the attack

-Entry forces ascended the first two floors killing a militant in the process.
+New Zealand Special Air Service (NZSAS) and officers from the CRU (the Afghan National Police counter-terrorism Crisis Response Unit) ascended the first two floors, killing a militant in the process.
 The security forces attempted to disarm the explosive vest the attacker was wearing.

+Commander Jamie Pennell, who led NZSAS forces during the attack, has described the attack in detail in his 2024 memoir Serviceman J.

+"Once inside the third floor, I discussed an adapted plan with the CRU squadron commander.
+By this time, there were CRU guys holding every floor, and that gave us the ability to start getting the guests out of their rooms and to safety."

+Pennell took "a smaller SAS team and a couple of CRU members" silently up the hotel's southern stairwell, telling the larger SAS group to distract the militants on top of the roof.
+"But, when we finally got to the top, the door to the roof had a metal bar across it with a padlock, preventing a soft entry."
+A charge was placed on the door and Pennell called more CRU officers up to assist in storming the roof where attackers (some wearing explosive vests) had taken up firing positions.

-The attackers took up firing positions on the hotel roof when the fight entered its climactic end.
-Three combatants on the hotel roof were attacked by two of three circling NATO helicopters.
+Three combatants on the hotel roof were attacked by two of three circling helicopters coordinated by SAS Taskforce HQ.
+Members of the NZSAS also provided 'helo sniping' support.
 The militants may have been killed in the strike or may have detonated their vests.
 One U.S. Blackhawk helicopter carried International Security Assistance Force (ISAF) snipers while an MC-12W Liberty and an MQ-1 Predator remotely piloted aircraft provided critical aerial surveillance.
 Afghan policemen could not be coaxed by police chief Mohammad Ayoub Salangi to enter the building after the attackers were killed.
 At one point, an Afghan intelligence official informed the press that it believed it had eliminated all but one militant.
 One injured suicide bomber hid in a hotel room and ambushed and killed a Spanish pilot after the declared conclusion of operations.
+In his book Commander Pennell describes returning to the hotel to try to flush out the last attacker.

+The Afghan intelligence service released footage that had been taken by a NATO drone hovering over the hotel during the siege.
+The footage showed two gunmen on the roof on the phone to commanders in Pakistan.
+Their calls were recorded.
+One of these commanders was Badruddin Haqqani, a notorious figure on a US list of designated terrorists.

 Electricity to the hotel was restored after the end of military operations, and a scheduled briefing on the transition of security responsibilities from the U.S. Military to the Afghan security forces proceeded the next day.

 Victims

-Among the wounded were five Afghan policemen and thirteen civilians.
+Among the wounded were two NZSAS personnel, including Corporal 'Steve' David Steven Askin; five Afghan policemen and thirteen civilians.
 Five hotel staff including one hotel security guard and a hotel chef, and three policemen were killed.